Exploring the exact limits of the real-time equation-of-motion coupled cluster cumulant Green's functions: Introduction

 \section{Introduction}

 Attosecond laser pulses exhibit a broad spectral range and relatively high intensity, pioneering ultrafast research such as delayed photoemission,\cite{doi:10.1126/science.aao7043,doi:10.1126/science.1189401,PhysRevLett.117.093001} electronic response to sudden ionization,\cite{Goulielmakis2010,doi:10.1126/science.aab2160,doi:10.1126/science.adn6059} charge localization and transfer in molecules,\cite{Sansone2010,doi:10.1126/science.1254061} autoionization absorption,\cite{doi:10.1126/science.1234407} and conductivity control in dielectrics,\cite{Schultze2013} to name a few.
 Typically, in instantaneous processes lasting up to a few femtoseconds, the electronic dynamics can be considered free from nuclear motion, allowing theoretical treatments to focus solely on solving the time-dependent electronic Schrödinger equation within the Born-Oppenheimer approximation, which directly corresponds to experimental setups.
 Various time-dependent electronic structure methods have been developed in both the frequency and time domains.
-For example, real-time time-dependent density-functional theory~\cite{doi:10.1021/acs.chemrev.0c00223} often demonstrates a reasonable balance between computational efficiency and accuracy.
-Nevertheless, for dynamics of the electronic excited states that feature strong electron correlation and often involve multiple configurations, multi-configurational time-dependent Hartree-Fock methods~\cite{MEYER199073,BECK20001,Meyer2003} or active space self-consistent field methods~\cite{PhysRevA.88.023402,PhysRevA.87.062511,PhysRevA.90.062508} can be employed for higher accuracy, albeit with very demanding computational costs.
-Alternative high-level approaches that exhibit modest polynomial scaling with the capability of systematic improvement in accuracy usually focus on time-dependent coupled cluster (TDCC) theory.\cite{https://doi.org/10.1002/qua.560120850,PhysRevA.28.1217,https://doi.org/10.1002/wcms.1666} Previous efforts have demonstrated the capability of the TDCC formulation in identifying excitation energy,\cite{10.1063/1.451241} computing linear response properties,\cite{PhysRevA.28.1217} computing spectral functions\cite{PhysRevB.18.6606} and linear absorption spectra in ultraviolet and X-ray energy regimes,\cite{doi:10.1021/acs.jctc.6b00796,10.1063/1.5125494,doi:10.1021/acs.jpclett.7b01206,PhysRevA.102.023115} including the incorporation of relativistic wave functions,\cite{doi:10.1021/acs.jctc.9b00729} finite temperature and non-equilibrium formalism,\cite{doi:10.1021/acs.jctc.8b00773,doi:10.1021/acs.jctc.9b00750} reduced scaling schemes,\cite{doi:10.1021/acs.jpca.3c05151} and adaptive numerical integration.\cite{doi:10.1021/acs.jctc.2c00490} Remarkably, besides electronic dynamics, TDCC theory also applies to nuclear dynamics\cite{PhysRevC.18.2380,PhysRevC.19.1971,PhysRevC.86.014308} and vibrational problems.\cite{10.1063/5.0190034,10.1063/5.0186000}
+For example, real-time time-dependent density-functional theory~\cite{doi:10.1021/acs.chemrev.0c00223}, including its extensions treating the relativistic effects\cite{Repisky2015_relativistic} and above-ionization core-level excitations,\cite{Lopata2015_Xray} often demonstrates a reasonable balance between computational efficiency and accuracy.
+Nevertheless, for dynamics of the electronic excited states that feature strong electron correlation and often involve multiple configurations, multi-configurational time-dependent Hartree-Fock methods~\cite{MEYER199073,BECK20001,Meyer2003} or active space self-consistent field methods~\cite{PhysRevA.88.023402,PhysRevA.87.062511,PhysRevA.90.062508,PhysRevA.91.023417,10.1063/1.5020633} can be employed for higher accuracy, albeit with very demanding computational costs.
+Alternative high-level approaches that exhibit modest polynomial scaling with the capability of systematic improvement in accuracy usually focus on time-dependent coupled cluster (TDCC) theory.\cite{https://doi.org/10.1002/qua.560120850,PhysRevA.28.1217,https://doi.org/10.1002/wcms.1666} Previous efforts have demonstrated the capability of the TDCC formulation in identifying excitation energy,\cite{10.1063/1.451241} (including computing core-excitation spectra\cite{Bartlett2019_core}) computing linear response properties,\cite{PhysRevA.28.1217} computing spectral functions\cite{PhysRevB.18.6606} and linear absorption spectra in ultraviolet and X-ray energy regimes,\cite{doi:10.1021/acs.jctc.6b00796,10.1063/1.5125494,doi:10.1021/acs.jpclett.7b01206,PhysRevA.102.023115} including the incorporation of relativistic wave functions,\cite{doi:10.1021/acs.jctc.9b00729} finite temperature and non-equilibrium formalism,\cite{doi:10.1021/acs.jctc.8b00773,doi:10.1021/acs.jctc.9b00750} reduced scaling schemes,\cite{doi:10.1021/acs.jpca.3c05151} and adaptive numerical integration.\cite{doi:10.1021/acs.jctc.2c00490} Remarkably, besides electronic dynamics, TDCC theory also applies to nuclear dynamics\cite{PhysRevC.18.2380,PhysRevC.19.1971,PhysRevC.86.014308} and vibrational states or dynamics.\cite{10.1063/5.0190034,10.1063/5.0186000,10.1063/1.472170,10.1063/5.0015413}